Go Go Squid!: Han Shangyan (Gun)

-Han Shangyan is a computer genius and high-level e-sports idol.
-He was originally the only investor and main member of the Solo team.
-Has won more than ten international championships, including multiple personal world rankings, the most dominant player with two MVP.
-After exiting the team, he established the K & K club.
-His dream is to take the club's young players to attack the world champion of cybersecurity CTF competitions.
-Other than that, he has nothing else in his eyes.
-In the eyes of his teammates, he is "the boss who is not close to women".
+A computer genius and high-level e-sports idol, Han Shangyan was the original investor and main member of the Solo team.
+He won more than ten international championships, earning multiple personal world rankings, and two MVP awards.
+Following his departure from the team, he established the K&K club with the dream of leading the club's young players to attack the world champion of cybersecurity CTF competitions.
+This ambition is all that he has and his teammates know him as "the boss who is not close to women".

-He is determined to fulfill his dreams and sticks to his beliefs, but he has some difficulties expressing himself to the outside world.
-Maintaining a sense of vigilance and distance, he has great pride in his family's native country.
-Han Shangyan grew up with his grandfather and stepmother, who loved him.
-His parents passed away when he was young and he missed out on a lot of family interaction.
-Parents' feelings are different.
-Father's words and lessons, and the company of his mother, can make a person's character grow fully, and Han was deprived of all of this.
-As a prince of ice, he is very good at many things.
-Maintaining indifference and vigilance, he developed a meticulous and serious attitude towards life.
-And this is exactly what his family left him with.
-His “don’t care” about anything other than work attitude is in stark contrast to his fanatical pursuit of career ideals; privately, he secretly covers the players’ with quilts and cares about their lives.
-He has fascinated a lot of girls, but he has not been interested in dating.
+He is determined to fulfill his dreams and stick to his beliefs, but has difficulties expressing himself to the outside world.
+Maintaining a sense of vigilance and distance, he developed a meticulous and serious attitude towards life.
+He has great pride in his family's native country and grew up with his grandfather and stepmother who loved him.
+His parents died when he was young so he never had the company of his mother or any fatherly words and lessons.
+These things can make a person's character grow fully, and Han was deprived of all of this.
+His “don’t care” about anything other than work attitude is in stark contrast to his fanatical pursuit of career ideals.
+Privately, he cares about the lives of the other players and this is shown by small acts like covering them with quilts.
+He has been fascinated by a lot of girls, but has not been interested in dating.